 Democratic Republic of Congo

-Catholic Relief Services continues to address these humanitarian issues in collaboration with church partners, government agencies and other humanitarian actors.
-In 2014, CRS is projected to provide aid to about 1.4 million direct beneficiaries through our humanitarian programs.
+CRS DRC continues to address humanitarian issues in collaboration with church partners, government agencies and other humanitarian actors.
+In 2014, CRS is projected to aid about 1.4 million direct beneficiaries through its humanitarian programs.

 Latest Stories From Democratic Republic of Congo